SmoothCriminal08/World-Energy-Consumption/README.md

 # Analysis
 The aim of analyzing the World Energy Consumption is to comprehend how energy is used and where it originates from in order to discover possibilities for improving efficiency, minimizing expenditure, and reducing environmental consequences.
 Hence, more informed and better understanding decisions about energy usage and its investments can be made by policymakers, corporations, and people.

 There are several key purposes analyzing energy consumptions with the most important key which is to identify trends and patterns.
-Over the time, energy consumption has shown an increase in pattern steadily, driven by population growth, economic development, and urbanization.
+Over the time, the data of energy consumption has shown an increase in pattern steadily, driven by population growth, economic development, and urbanization.
 To simply put, this analyzed data can be used not just to forecast future energy consumption but to identify locations where energy-saving measures might be implemented.

 # Implementation